TClark000/sei-project-4/README.md

 Use the following commands to run the development server:

-- `python manage.py runserver` backend
+- `pipenv shell` pipenv to manage dependencies on a per-project basis and then `python manage.py runserver` backend side
 - `npm start` frontend side

 Deployment via Heroku involves many steps, in a short summary: